xwmx/nb/README.md

 nb plugins install plugins/example.nb-plugin
 ```

+The `<url>` should be the full URL to the plugin file. `nb` also
+recognizes regular GitHub URLs, which can be used interchangably with
+raw GitHub URLs.

 Installed plugins can be listed with `nb plugins`, which optionally
 takes a name and prints full paths: